Caedilla/RSA/README.md

 * **Say** - Can only be used inside instances since 8.2.5.
 * **Yell** - Can only be used inside instances since 8.2.5.
 * **Emote**
-* **Whisper** - sends a whisper to the target.
-Only available if the target has the potential to be someone other than yourself.
+* **Whisper** - sends a whisper to the target of the spell.
+Obviously this only works when the target of the spell is a friendly player.

-#### 8.2.5 API Changes
-Blizzard made an unannounced change to limit [ClassicLFG](https://www.curseforge.com/wow/addons/classiclfg)'s ability to post LFG messages.
-Why they decided to also make this change to the live client, I don't know.
-The end result though is that custom channel announcements are no longer possible, and sending to Say or Yell is no longer possible outside of instances as it requires a button press outside of instances.
+Many of these are affected by other settings.
+For example, Say, Yell, Emote, and Whisper all have options to only allow them to work when you are in a group of some sort.

-## Feedback & Support
+# Feedback & Support

 You can [report issues on Curseforge](https://wow.curseforge.com/projects/rsa/issues) or contact me directly on [Discord](https://discord.gg/99QZ6sd).